 - Social media buttons (They do form an integral part of contact information)

 Jarad Johnson took several leaps ahead to make engaging contact information section that manages to incorporate humor to an otherwise not-very-interesting section.
 However, in case you opt for email marketing software or professional email marketing services, you have to make sure that you takes care of this factor.

 In addition to website, email and social media links an email could be further facilitated with other useful links that boost your email shares and also give your subscribers additional freedom to modify settings.
-Here is a list of some useful links:

 - Forward link